Accessing the collections

 There are a number of ways to access the Moving Image Research Collections.

 Personal visits to the archive can be accommodated.
-MIRC is located at 707 Catawba Street, Columbia and is open Monday through Friday, 9:00 AM to 5:00 PM.
+MIRC is located at 707 Catawba Street, in Columbia, and is open Monday through Friday, 9:00 AM to 5:00 PM.
 The general public, as well as students, faculty, and staff may view material free of charge.
 The onsite reference library includes more than 2,000 hours of material on VHS tapes and DVDs.
 These materials are identified as RC#### or RD#### in our online reference catalog.